NRJ

 The main station only focuses on current chart hits throughout the day and electronic dance music during some weekend late night hours.
 Talk programs are based every evening except Saturday.
 In contrast, its web radios are devoted to a vast range of music: rap, RnB, dance, hip-hop, electronic, top 40, urban and rock.

 History

 In June 1981 Jean-Paul Baudecroux created a music radio station for young people, and founded NRJ (standing for Nouvelle Radio des Jeunes).
 He then established studios in a tiny room in the 20th arrondissement of Paris in a place of high altitude to strategically cover all Paris on 92.0 MHz.
-The station was under repeated threat to be shut down by the authorities, with the active intervention of the singer Dalida and her connections was this prevented.
+The station was under repeated threat to be shut down by the authorities; however, only with the active intervention of singer Dalida and her connections was this prevented.

 The station has since 1988 expanded internationally, and has started broadcasting in a number of countries: